VarunGorti/vgorti/content/posts/gto_explained_1.md

 **Takeaway 1:** Why does GTO have traps?
 It gives us some "easy defends" and prevents the opponent's range from being perfectly polar.
 You'll sometimes hear poker players say things like "I thought my opponent was underprotected in this line, so I bluffed". **This isn't a valid thought process!!** There's nothing at all that stops your opponent from calling with a bluff catcher if they believe you are just overbluffing.
 They absolutely do not need traps to stop you from overbluffing.

-There are two valid things you could say though:
+There *are* two other valid things you could say though:

 1. I thought my opponent would fold enough that my bluffs make more money by betting than giving up (overfold).
 Self-explanatory.

-2. I thought my opponent didn't have enough traps compared to theory, so I used a bigger size than the solver would.
+2. I thought my opponent didn't have enough traps compared to theory, so I used a bigger size / bet with thinner value hands than the solver would.
 This allows me to force them into bluff-catching spots and thus win the whole pot in EV more often!

 **4. Let's make this far more complicated.
 I'm going to give the player's equal ranges, more hands, and more bet sizing options.
 The river will still be a 10 SPR spot.**

 Okay, this starts to look a lot more intricate.
 But at its core the solution is a more sophisticated version of the simple Nash we come up with before.
 The "nutted" hands often trap, expecting to face bets enough from other strong hands and force them into a bluff-catching spot after a check-raise.
 The non-nutted but still strong hands bet a size that forces the opponent to bluff catch with hands they beat.
 The mediocre hands check, hoping to get to showdown, with the plan to face a bluff-catching spot if they must.
 And the weakest hands either give up or choose bluff.
-The game tree is actually pretty deep here, but I'll just show you the first Player 2 node, and what Player 1's response looks like facing the smallest bet.
+The game tree is actually kind of sprawling here, but I'll just show you the first Player 2 node, and what Player 1's response looks like facing the smallest bet.

 ![toygame4_1](/images/gto_explained_1/toygame4_1.png)